cajun-code/game_dev_ruby_book/tic_tac_toe.rst

     :width: 200px

-As we can see by the board pattern analsys show that there are 8 winning patterns.
+As we can see by the board pattern analysis show that there are 8 winning patterns.
 The patterns can be broken up into 3 sections.
-The horizontial patterns such as [0,1,2], [3,4,5], and [6,7,8].
-The virtical patterns are [0,3,6], [1,4,7], and [2,5,8].
-The diagnogal patterns are [2,4,6] and [0,4,8].
+The horizontal patterns such as [0,1,2], [3,4,5], and [6,7,8].
+The vertical patterns are [0,3,6], [1,4,7], and [2,5,8].
+The diagonal patterns are [2,4,6] and [0,4,8].
-So with this knowlage lets create a constant for winning patterns in the board class.
-To decleare a constant you start the name with a capitial.
+So with this knowledge lets create a constant for winning patterns in the board class.
+To declare a constant you start the name with a capital.

 .. code-block:: ruby
   :linenos: